AMReX-Fluids/AMReX-Hydro/Docs/source/Projections.rst

 it takes for the maximum characteristic speed to traverse one grid cell.
 However, in low speed flow applications, it can be shown the acoustics transport very little energy in the system.
-As a result, the time-step restrictions arising from numerical treatement of the advection terms can be unnecessarily limited, even if A-stable methods are used to incorporate the diffusion and source terms.
+As a result, the time-step restrictions arising from numerical treatment of the advection terms can be unnecessarily limited, even if A-stable methods are used to incorporate the diffusion and source terms.